 For example, you have read the recipe of your favorite dessert on a website.
 While you were reading, there’s a pop-up that says you can have a full step-by-step video of that recipe.
 All you have to do is enter your email address, and they will send the video link straight to your inbox.

 What did you do?
 You did it right away without any hesitation.

 Aside from the video, below are some other examples of a content upgrade:

 If you specialize in a particular topic and conducted in-depth research about it, you can use this as a content upgrade to educate your audience.

 Take for example this report created by Social Media Examiner.
 The report shows their visitors how marketers are using social media nowadays.
 Then, it highlights the important phrases and sentences, such as “70+ charts” and “join 450,000 of your peers.”

-Who can resist those chart-rich report?
+Who can resist those chart-rich reports?
 And surely, you don’t want to be the only one who hasn’t have this inside information.

 How can you get this report?
 By simply giving them your email.

 2. Blog Post PDF version

 This is the easiest content upgrade to make.
 Write a blog post and save your final draft as a PDF version.
 If the information you gave is truly valuable, your readers would want that.
 Download this post in PDF